 The successful candidate is expected to enter a plan for the progress of the work towards a PhD degree during the first months of the appointment, with a view to completing a doctorate within the PhD scholarship period.

-The candidate will be part be part of and participating in the active research groups of the department of urban and regional planning, such as the urban sustainability group.
+The candidate will participate in the research groups of the department of urban and regional planning, such as the urban sustainability group.

 The following experiences and skills will be emphasized: